 Contributing to the congestion at Australian ports has been waves of industrial action.
 The Maritime Union of Australia (MUA) have been negotiating with major employers including DP World, Patricks and Hutchinson for some time now – the sticking points have been wage rises in proposed new enterprise agreements.
 Discussions continue to break down, with subsequent industrial action including work stoppages, overtime bans and delayed start times.

 Industrial disputes were suspended in Sydney, with the union pledging to withdraw industrial action for a month.
-Patricks had offered a 1.5% percent pay rise, an offer to employ 50 new workers to assist clear cargo backlogs and a promise that there would be no forced redundancies.
-The MUA have insisted on a 2.5% rise and have accused the company of “trading off wages for security of employment”.
+Patricks had offered a 1.5% per cent pay rise, an offer to employ 50 new workers to assist clear cargo backlogs and a promise that there would be no forced redundancies.
+The MUA has insisted on a 2.5% rise and have accused the company of “trading off wages for security of employment”.
 There is a further review meeting scheduled for 26 November.

 Should discussions continue to break down, another strike could push the industry to a tipping point.
 Major shipping lines have already suspended services to and from Australia (including Maersk – which we discuss below).
 Should more follow, importers and exporters will be the ones who will bear this burden.